OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:13

-> and Beriah and Shema, who were heads of fathers’ households
+> and Beriah and Shema, who were leaders of the families
-> of the inhabitants of Aijalon, who put to flight the inhabitants of Gath.
+> of the inhabitants of Aijalon, who drove away the inhabitants of Gath.

 ---